GHarding95/Employee-Rating-App/README.md

 # React Search App
- React Search App used to filter the list of people by name & email address
+ React Search App used to filter a list of people by name & email address

 ## Tech Stack